19 Best Places to Live in Massachusetts in 2025

-Are you looking for the best places to live in Massachusetts?
+Are you looking for the best places to live in Massachusetts in 2025?
 Learn which coastal Massachusetts towns, big cities, and rural settings you can choose from.

 Are you looking for the best places to live in Massachusetts?
 Rich in history, full of urban excitement, and home to some of the country's top higher education institutions, the Bay State has something for everyone.
 Whether you're a college student, a young professional eyeing a thriving job market, or someone simply enamored with waterfront views, Massachusetts has you covered.